alexkyllo/feature-grouper/README.rst

 feature-grouper
 ===============

-Hierarchical clustering-based dimensionality reduction.
+Simple, hierarchical clustering-based dimensionality reduction.

-Calculates correlation matrix of all features in X, applies hierarchical clustering to create flat clusters of highly correlated features, then generates and applies a loading matrix that evenly weights the input features within each cluster.
+Calculates a correlation matrix of all features in X, applies hierarchical clustering to create flat clusters of highly correlated features, then generates and applies a loading matrix that evenly weights the input features within each cluster.

+Use as a simplified alternative to dimensionality reduction methods like PCA when you need highly interpretable loadings.